Marneus68/SharpSimulator/README.md

 - NUnit Runner
 - Json.net

-Bug linked to using dynamic (c# keyword)
-Make sure you are using .net v4+ (add reference Microsoft.Csharp v4+)
+Make sure you are using .the proper version of .NET.

 #### Gtk#

-In addition, you will need the Gtk# Library to run the project.
+In addition, you will need the [Gtk#](http://www.mono-project.com/docs/gui/gtksharp/) Library to run the project.
 The installation method depends on the platform.

 ##### Windows